-Conewood Manor is a local, family run care home.
+Conewood Manor is a family run Residential and Nursing Home, that has been under current ownership since 2014.
 We have 44 bedrooms with two of the rooms being double rooms.
-Conewood Manor is a family run residential and nursing home, that has been under current ownership since 2014.
 The family live in Bishop’s Stortford and look after the home with love, care and professionalism.

 The original part of the care home is grade 2 listed and provides a comfortable, homely atmosphere with many authentic features.
 After an investment of £1.8 million, the whole home has been refurbished to a very high standard.